Find out what Good Clinical Practice is and why it is crucial to the quality of your study

 5. A list is maintained of all individuals who are authorised to make data changes;

 An up-to-date user rights overview is available in the system, and all alterations of user rights are logged in the audit trail.
 You can always reconstruct which person possessed which rights when.

-6. Data are adequately backed up and can be retrieved from the archive;
+6. Data are adequately backed up and can be retrieved;

 All changes and data are kept track of in the audit trail.
 This means we can always retrieve what the status of a particular record was at a particular moment in time.